annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 From the charts, we can see that some categories are quite skewed in frequency, thus leaving our model to be susceptible to bias.
 For example, the color black dominated the color category.
 If we introduce a fluorescent green item (the least frequent color), the probability that the model will accurately label it is much lower than if we introduced a black item.
 This is because the model has not been able to train itself equally in all color subcategories.
 The color category, article type category, and subcategory will be most affected by this uneven data.
 Other categories such as usage and year may see similar trends due to uneven data.

 # Data Preprocessing
+Before creating a model, the data will need to be preprocessed.
+In previous sections, we have downloaded the dataset, created a dataframe, and established target categories.
+We must now process the image dataset.
+We must be able to read all images, reset them to a particular size, and insert them into a data list.
 ~~~
-data = []

-# Reading all the images and processing the data in them

 from tensorflow.keras.preprocessing.image import img_to_array
 import cv2

+#Create Data List
+data = []

+#Resizing Numbers
 IX = 80
 IY = 60

+#List holding invalid images
 invalid_ids = []

+#Read and Resize Images

 for name in df.id:
     try:
         image = cv2.imread('/kaggle/input/fashion-product-images-small/myntradataset/images/'+str(name)+'.jpg')
         image = cv2.resize(image, (IX,IY) )